DuendeInexistente/Cirque/ShortStories/stars.md

  "Hey!"
 Shouted someone else, angry.
 The griffon ran, but the unit measured the situation: The mare and foal were now intimidated by O_U.
 For lack of a better **Decision**, O_U withdrew it's pieces and stood a respectful distance from the mare, not floating for the moment, and lowered it's voice.

- "The mare is now safe."
+ "The subject is now safe."
 It said.

 She nodded, still agitated by what had happened, nodded silently.
 A male triton[^tritons] trotted to them and grabbed her in a hug, asking her if she was fine but ignoring the foal, and then turned to face O_U.